BehaviorTree/btcpp_website/docs/tutorial-advanced/scripting.md

 | *        |  *=     | Multiply |
 | /        |  /=     | Divide   |

-Note that the addition operator is the only one that works also with string (used to cancatenate two strings).
+Note that the addition operator is the only one that also works with string (used to concatenate two strings).

 ## Bitwise operator and hexadecimal numbers

-This operators work only if the value can be casted to an integer number.
+These operators work only if the value can be cast to an integer number.

-Trying to use them with a string or real number will cause an exception.
+Using them with a string or real number will cause an exception.

 Example: